 • Wander along the Bruce Trail, Canada’s oldest and longest footpath and a four-season haven for hikers.
 This spring, head to one of the many Hamilton and Halton conservation areas that offer access to the trail.

 • Ramble amongst the blooms at Royal Botanical Gardens to see spring favourites like magnolias, tulips and daffodils.
-This time of year is also the perfect opportunity to enjoy RBG’s famed lilac and iris collections.
+This time of year is also the perfect opportunity to enjoy RBG’s famed lilac and iris collections or bird watching along any other 18km of trails in Cootes Paradise as migratory birds return with the warmth.

 2. Pull the Bike out of Storage